Gorialis/jishaku/docs/cog.rst

     If loading the extension fails, it will be reported with a traceback.

+    Extensions can be specified en masse by typing e.g. ``cogs.*``.
+    This searches for anything that looks like an extension in the folder and loads/reloads it.

+    ``jsk reload ~`` will reload every extension the bot currently has loaded.

 .. py:function:: jsk unload [extensions...]

     Unloads a number of extensions.
 Extension names are delimited by spaces.

+    Matching rules are the same as ``jsk load``.

+    Running ``jsk unload ~`` will unload every extension on your bot.
+This includes jishaku, which may leave you unable to maintain your bot until it is restarted.
+Use with care.

     If unloading the extension fails, it will be reported with a traceback.

+.. py:function:: jsk su <member> <command: str>

+    Runs a command as if it were ran by someone else.

+    This allows you to test how your bot would react to other users, or perform administrative actions you may have not programmed yourself to be able to use by default.

+.. py:function:: jsk sudo <command: str>

+    Runs a command, ignoring any checks or cooldowns on the command.

+    This forces the relevant callbacks to be triggered, and can be used to let you bypass any large cooldowns or conditions you have set.